Trendyol/baklava/README.md

 ## How to contribute

 Baklava Design System is always open for direct contributions.
 Contributions can be in the form of design suggestions, documentation improvements, new component suggestions, code improvements, adding new features or fixing problems.
-For more information please check our [Contribution Guideline document](./CONTRIBUTING.md).
+For more information please check our [Contribution Guideline document on GitHub](https://github.com/Trendyol/baklava/blob/next/CONTRIBUTING.md), or [on Storybook](https://baklava.design/?path=/docs/documentation-contributing-baklava-contribution-guideline--page).

 ## Useful Links